sysfce2/AviSynth_masktools/README.md

 https://github.com/tp7/masktools/

 Changelog
+**v2.2.13 (20180201)
+- Fix: rare crash in multithreading environment at the very first frames (keeping XP compatibility with /Z:threadsafeinit- caused troubles!)
+- mt_edge: AVX2 (1.4-1.9x speed) for 8 and 10-16 bits
+- fix: "chroma" parameter with negative (memset) values were not working properly for 10-14 bits and 32bit float

 **v2.2.12 (20180107)
 - Fix: mt_merge 10-16 bits: right side artifacts when clip is non-mod 8 (non-AVX2) or mod16 (AVX2) widths